chedim/linker-parser/README.md

 ## Parsing
 Invoking `TokenGrammar::parse(Reader source)` will read and parse the text from the source into a token and will return the resulting token as an object.

+## Transpiling/Compiling
+Linker-parser provides support for transpiling into other languages via Rule::transpile hook.
+Currently this feature is limited to one target language.

 ## Current limitations
 * Token repetitions are not yet supported.